Stephanie Jéldrez

-Stéphanie Jeldrez Ortiz is a Chilean teacher, public servant and politician.
+Stéphanie Jeldrez Ortiz is a Chilean politician who served as a member of the Chamber of Deputies of Chile, representing the 1st District (Arica & Parinacota) for the 2026–2030 legislative term, under the banner of the Republican Party.

-She was elected as a member of the Chamber of Deputies of Chile, representing the 1st District (Arica & Parinacota) for the 2026–2030 legislative term, under the banner of the Republican Party.
+Jéldrez is a native of the Arica y Parinacota Region, working as a teacher and local public employee before entering politics.

-Biography
+Early life and education

-Jéldrez is a native of the Arica & Parinacota Region, working as a teacher and local public employee before entering politics.
+She was born in Arica on 12 November 1984, the daughter of Héctor Antonio Jéldrez Durán and Nancy de Lourdes Ortiz Saavedra.

-Political career
+Between 2003 and 2008 she studied History and Geography Education at the University of Tarapacá.

-In the 2025 parliamentary election, Jéldrez ran as candidate number K-74 for the 1st District (Arica & Parinacota) representing the Republican Party and the list “Cambio por Chile”.
+She later obtained a master's degree in Disaster Risk Management from the Catholic University of Murcia in Spain.